 Apple Could Lose $879 million in China iOS Game Revenue

-Apple stands to lose up to $879 million of yearly revenue in China, thanks to a recent announcement to developers that mobile games with in-app purchases must secure a game license from the Chinese government by June 30, 2020, or face removal from the Apple App Store in China.
+Apple stands to lose up to $879 million of yearly revenue in China, thanks to a recent announcement to developers that mobile games with in-app purchases must secure a game license approval number from the Chinese government by June 30, 2020, or face removal from the Apple App Store in China.

 Although Chinese law states that all games must be licensed, Apple’s new policy only affects mobile games with in-app purchases, leaving free and ad-revenue games untouched for now.
 Apple takes a 30% cut of all revenue from apps and games on its store.

 Apple’s sudden enforcement of China’s licensing requirement for games on Apple App Store China took the industry by surprise.
 Previously, Apple did not enforce the games license requirement, thanks to a well-known loophole in the submission process.
-Apple’s app submission form asked for a publishers’ game license number, but Apple was apparently not confirming the validity of those numbers, as any number entered would work.
+Apple’s app submission form asked for a publishers’ game license approval number, but Apple was apparently not confirming the validity of those numbers, as any number entered would work.

 “Based on our own figures and calculations, we estimate that if all unlicensed iOS mobile games with in-app purchases suddenly disappeared from the store, it’s a potential loss to Apple of up to $879 million in annual revenue,” said Todd Kuhns, marketing manager for AppInChina.